akalmykov/wp-content-copy-protection/readme.txt

 = How is my Video and Audio Protected? =

-This plugin disables right click/copy/save functions on your default video and audio embeds.
+This plugin inheritently disables right click/copy/save functions on your default HTML5 video and audio embeds.

 == Changelog ==